Author: Dr. Jean-Paul Rodrigue

 - Transport footprint.
 Increased demand for transport is already placing enormous pressure on new infrastructures.
 Many of these transport facilities, such as airports and ports, require substantial amounts of land for their own internal operations and for the external transport links that have to be provided.
 Rapid motorization in developing economies has resulted in the conversion of land to provide road infrastructure.
 This expanded scale of transport infrastructure questions the capacity of environmental systems to mitigate the disruptions and will likely have an impact on how transport infrastructure is designed.

-- Transportation decarbonization.
-As a direct outcome of the risks of climate change, strategies are being implemented to reduce, mitigate, and even eliminate carbon emissions by adapting transportation infrastructures, conveyances, and operations.
-A core aspect is switching away from technologies supported by fossil fuels to technologies that are not, thus the decarbonization.
+The decarbonization of transportation is a direct outcome of the perceived risks of climate change.
+Strategies are being implemented to reduce, mitigate, and even eliminate carbon emissions by adapting transportation infrastructures, conveyances, and operations.
+A core aspect is switching away from technologies supported by fossil fuels to technologies that are not or much less so.
+Electrification is a strategy that is actively being pursued, particularly for vehicles.
+Still, if decarbonization through electrification is a preferred strategy, it should involve the complete transformation of the electricity supply chain as the demand for electricity will surge.
+Electric grids may be unable to support the load and power generation may not be capable to generate enough electricity, or generating electricity using fossil fuels.
 The question remains about what suitable level of decarbonization can be achieved and how sustainable this level is.

-The sustainability of transportation systems will be achieved through a series of innovations and measures at improving the performance of transportation modes, terminals, infrastructure, and management.
-Emerging paradigms such as the circular economy now have sustainability at the core.
+The sustainability of transportation systems will be achieved through a series of innovations and measures to improve the performance of transportation modes, terminals, infrastructure, and management.
+Emerging paradigms such as the circular economy now have sustainability at the core by adding feedback mechanisms, such as maintenance, reuse, remanufacture, and recycling, into linear supply chains.
+There are also attempts to control the flow of investments toward specific modes and terminals through metrics such as Environmental, Social, and Governance (ESG) objectives.
+The challenge is that ESG can be ideologically and politically driven by stakeholders, which can result in a lack of investment and scarcity.